 It was a great experience for my first half marathon.
 The shirt and completion medal were great.
 All the people who organized and volunteered for the event were supportive and so friendly:) I had a great time!!!! --From 2021 post-race survey

 All runners and walkers receive:

 While you’re vacationing at the Grand Canyon National Park, take advantage of all the discounts offered by our friends at the Grand Canyon Chamber of Commerce and enjoy your visit to America’s most awe-inspiring destination.

-The Grand Canyon Trail Half Marathon is a joint partnership between the Grand Canyon Chamber of Commerce and Run Tucson, the premier local running company in Arizona.
-Special thanks to the folks from the Kaibab National Forest, the town of Tusayan, and the Grand Canyon Chamber of Commerce for helping prepare for the event.
+The Grand Canyon Trail Half Marathon is a joint partnership between the Town of Tusayan and Run Tucson, the premier local running company in Arizona.
+Special thanks to the folks from the Kaibab National Forest and the Grand Canyon Chamber of Commerce for helping prepare for the event.

 Click here for 2021 race video put together by race sponsor Damion Alexander from Long Realty.
 You can also click here for the images from the course at Damion Alexander's Smugmug account.

 Bring the Kids!
 Children and strollers are allowed in the 5k